harlo/InformaFrontend/README.md

 1.	`python unveillance_annex.py -config`
 1.	copy the output json object into a file of your choosing.

+If you don't have access, ask your administrator.

 You may edit any of the directives to suit your needs, or add others that might help with your specific setup using the following directives as your guide.

 #### Configuration Directives